Negotiating Relationships And Issues of Power in the Workplace

 Self-respect: As your self-confidence grows, you are more and more able to trust your judgment and ensure that your views, personal space and actions are respected by others because you respect them yourself.

 Self-reflection and analysis: Once again, it is an on-going process.
 New situations require new understanding, Yesterday’s techniques may need to be updated.
 New learning goals, both skill based and personal must be constantly set and revised.

 Self-esteem: You are a worthwhile and intelligent human being who is engaged on an exciting learning path and who has a great contribution to make.
 This comes back to Margot Breton’s empowerment theory of recognizing oneself and being recognized by others as a competent human being.

 3.3.2.
 Verbal communication

 Send clear verbal messages and cues.
-If you don’t state something clearly, you can’t assume the other person has gotten the message.
+If you do not state something clearly, you cannot assume the other person has gotten the message.

 Be able to say no. This may be more difficult than you think.
 It is also clearly linked to self-confidence: if you have difficulty saying no for fear of a negative reaction (rejection, dislike, anger), you may have to work on your self-esteem.

 Practice positive confrontation.
 It is important to present and frame a problem in such a way that it opens up the dialogue.

 Make direct eye contact; this way we empower ourselves to claim our personal space.